markostanimirovic/re-action/README.md

 ```

 Function `defroute` is used to define the route for a particular page (container).
-If route has parameters, they are passed to the container as an input params.
+If route has parameters, they are passed to the container as an input parameters.
 Also, current route with params could be obtained from Re-Action session:

 ```clojure
 (def current-route (session/get :current-route))
 ```

-Re-Action router also provides redirections:
+Re-Action `router` namespace also provides redirections:

 ```clojure
 (router/redirect "/" "/home")